 Mobile Mia: CarryOn Homes Collaboration

-Come see and be a part of My Story is My Home with CarryOn Homes and the Mobile Mia bike at various locations throughout Minneapolis this summer.
-On July 14, join us at Twin Cities World Refugee Day.
+Come see and be a part of My Story is My Home with CarryOn Homes and the Mobile Mia bike at various locations throughout Minneapolis in the summer of 2019.

 “My Story is My Home” asks the simple question: what is home to you?
 Whether near or far, exploring these feelings about home can be a powerful experience capable of healing and connection within yourself and with others.